National Gallery of Scotland

 Famous paintings

 Scottish art galleries occupy the lower level, while Italian Renaissance, Dutch and Flemish art occupy the ground floor.
-The top floor houses galleries of the Northern and Gothic Renaissance, French Impressionists and works from the 18th and 19th centuries.
-The museum is surrounded by some of the city's most famous landmarks, including Edinburgh Castle to the southwest, St Giles' Cathedral to the southeast, the Scott Monument to the northeast and the city's main shopping street, Princess Street to the north.
+On the upper floor there are galleries of the Northern and Gothic Revival, French Impressionists and works of the 18th and 19th centuries.
+The museum is surrounded by some of the city's most famous landmarks, including Edinburgh Castle to the southwest, St. Giles Cathedral to the southeast, the Scott Monument to the northeast, and the city's main shopping street, Princess Street, to the north.

 National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland National Gallery of Scotland